Getting Started with EasyContent

 - Meta description

-Let's go back to the Main Content tab, above the title field, you will see the Actions section.
-It contains buttons that let you submit or approve the content item, send it back for rework, save draft, or publish it to a WordPress website if WordPress integration is set up.
-You can also export it as HTML or DOCX or generate a shareable link that you can share with anyone online (similar to Google Docs).
+Above the title field, you will see the Actions section.
+It contains buttons that let you submit or approve the content item, send it back for rework, save version, or publish it to WordPress if the integration is set up.
+You can also export it as HTML or DOCX or generate a shareable link that you can share with anyone (similar to Google Docs).

-Next, we'll quickly check on the sidebar and its widgets that can help you work with the content item.
-The widgets that show up will depend on user permissions and current activity in the content item, but at most you will see the following:
+Under the control tab, the widgets that appear will depend on user permissions and current activity in the content item, but at most you will see the following:

 Messages.
 Displays all correspondence related to the content item you are viewing.
 If your role doesn't have the "view communication report" permission, you will see only the messages you've sent or received.

-Integrating your project with WordPress
+Integrating Your Project with WordPress

-To set it up, install our WordPress plugin and generate your API keys on the "Integrations" page.
 Our WordPress plugin works with both the classic text editor and the new Gutenberg text editor.

 If your project requires additional documentation, such as style guidelines for your writers and editors, directions for other approvers, or any other helpful information, you can create it with EasyContent.